Igalia/explainers/spell-check-dictionary/README.md

 ```

-_Note that "words" is defined loosely — entries may include spaces or special characters, to accommodate multi-word proper nouns and hyphenated terms._
+_Note that "words" is defined loosely — validation of the entries matches how the *browser custom dictionary* works.

 The new dictionary has two key characteristics: